Last Updated on July 7, 2023

-They have a muscular body with sturdy and thick legs.
-The Black German Shepherd has a straight back which ends with a bushy tail.
+They have muscular bodies with sturdy and thick legs.
+The Black GSD has a straight back, which ends with a bushy tail.
 Sometimes they tend to have a straighter back than the regular one.

 The Black Shepherd has a medium-length double coat – a dense and straight outer layer with a soft undercoat.

 These dogs may get long hair, which is a bit wavy and fluffy.
-Usually, they have a longer or straighter coat than the standard German Shepherd.
+Usually, they have a longer or straighter coat than the Standard GSD.

 But no matter the length of their coat, this canine has one primary color, black.

-Do Black German Shepherds change color or have white markings?
+Do they change color or have white markings?

 If you notice your dog turning brown or getting white hair, he or she is not a Black Shepherd but a regular one.
-Black German Shepherd puppies usually come out grey, black, or white and then get their adult color at eight weeks of age.
-Take them home at nine to ten-weeks-old to be safe.
+Black GSD puppies usually come out grey, black, or white and then get their adult color at eight weeks of age.
+Take them home at nine to ten weeks old to be safe.

 Some Black Shepherds can have patches of white or brown on their paws, legs, or chest.
 There are cases it darkens as they grow older, but it could also stay.

-White spots doesn’t mean this dog is not a purebred since it’s common for some Black German Shepherds to have them.
+White spots don’t mean this dog is not a purebred since it’s common for some Black German Shepherds to have them.